MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

 To install the bot, you'll first need to register it on the [Microsoft Identity Platform](https://identity.microsoft.com/Landing).
 This allows your bot to authenticate against your Microsoft endpoints.
 To register your bot:

-1. Return to the plugin administration page (Site administration ➡ Plugins ➡ Microsoft Office 365 Integration) and select the **Teams Settings** tab.
+1. Return to the plugin administration page (Site administration ➡ Plugins ➡ Microsoft 365 Integration) and select the **Teams Settings** tab.

 1. Select the **Microsoft Application Registration Portal** link and login with your Microsoft ID.